YangLin404/lora_weather_station/demo/wso2_das_demo/proximus_demo/doc/Wso2DAS.md

 ```
 The order of the variables is not important, the fact that not every variable in the data packet is used is also not important.
 The structure above can be mapped like in the picture in [step 2](#steptwo).

-3.The last step is to complete our flow by adding an publisher that stores, sends or logs the data.
+3. The last step is to complete our flow by adding an publisher that stores, sends or logs the data.
 >
-__Note:__ Before you u can use a data storage, you need to make an Data source in the Management Console under Configure → Data sources.
+__Note:__ Before you u can use a data storage, you will need to make an Data source in the Management Console under Configure → Data sources.
 >

 >